fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 24. ### What are Listeners?

-  Which listen to the events
+  Which listen to the events.

    **[⬆ Back to Top](#table-of-contents)**

 25. ### What are Payments and cashier?

    Payment processing is difficult.
 Cashier is a package which makes it easy.
+Its installed using composer.

    **[⬆ Back to Top](#table-of-contents)**